 - 1. Request additional resources early (such as additional fire/EMS unit(s), behavioral response unit, social worker, designated crisis responder (DCR), and/or other county specific resources). - 2.
 Contact the EMS service leadership, if available, to assist with risk assessment and additional guidance. - 3.
 Consider all personal protective equipment available to EMS providers. - 4.
 When appropriate, ask the person/patient to meet EMS outside of their house/building or meet EMS personnel at a location that provides a greater margin of safety. - 5.
-Request status checks on responding EMS providers from dispatching entity. - 6.
-Identify process to disengage from the scene to include notification of dispatching entity. - 7.
-Dispatching entity should be notified when EMS disengages from the response and leaves the scene.
+Request priority traffic (& timer) from JeffCom (at 3- or 5-minute intervals). - 6.
+Request status checks on responding EMS providers from dispatching entity. - 7.
+Identify process to disengage from the scene to include notification of dispatching entity. - 8.
+Dispatching entity should be notified when EMS disengages from the response and leaves the scene; clear priority traffic.